scivision/bistatic-radar-sea-reflectivity/README.md

   Rd         | Direct path length between RX and TX (meters) grazRx:γr  | Grazing angle from receiver (degrees) grazTx:γt  | Grazing angle from transmitter (degrees)

-## GUI

-There is a CD available on request from NRL, that has the GUI and further software.
-See the report cover page for contact info.